rurseekatze/node-tileserver/README.md

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 You should have received a copy of the GNU General Public License along with this program.
 If not, see http://www.gnu.org/licenses/.

+__The files in the `kothic` directory are published under other licenses.
+See the header of each file for more information.__